Big Creek Great Smoky Mountains National Park

 3. DO NOT cook food near your tent or supplies

-4. Use the Hangers available here to hang your food up at all times.
+4. Use the Hangers available here to hang your food up.

 For more information on Black Bears in the park, read our Bear Necessities Guide.